kirill-k2/arangodb-docker/README.md

-## ArangoDB docker build
+## ArangoDB docker builder

-Build of ArangoDB version 3.12 for Ubuntu 24.04 using docker
+Build deb packages of ArangoDB for Ubuntu 24.04 using docker

 See https://github.com/arangodb/arangodb

+Written for version 3.12

 ### Build